-To-morrow,

-at SIX o'clock,

-Professor Benson

-will give a performance

-in the art of legerdemain,

-to which LADIES & gentlemen

-are invited to come as

-early as they please.

-The Professor

-FOUND

-at the New Theatre, Pine St., whither he has lately come from New York.

-He will not exactly

-raise the DEAD to life, but will perform feats only second to that in mystery of execution way that will fully satisfy the expectations of all who may honour him with a visit.
+To-morrow, at SIX o'clock, Professor Benson will give a performance in the art of legerdemain, to which LADIES & gentlemen are invited to come as early as they please.
+The Professor will be FOUND at the New Theatre, Pine St., whither he has lately come from New York.
+He will not exactly raise the DEAD to life, but will perform feats only second to that in mystery of execution IN A way that will fully satisfy the expectations of all who may honour him with a visit.
+BOX office open from 10 to 4 p.m.